[KB8712] Deploy the latest version of ESET Endpoint Security for macOS using Jamf Pro

 2. In the Allowed TEAM IDs and System Extensions section, type the following information:

-• Display Name: ESET SE [you can choose any name you want]
+• Display Name: ESET SEXT [you can choose any name you want]

 • System Extension Types: Allowed System Extensions